Great Grand Masti: Music

-The music for Great Grand Masti is composed by Sanjeev-Darshan, Shaarib-Toshi, Superbia (Shaan, Gourov & Roshin).
+The music for Great Grand Masti is composed by Sanjeev–Darshan, Shaarib-Toshi, Superbia (Shaan, Gourov & Roshin).
 The lyrics have been penned by Sameer Anjaan, Manoj Yadav and Kumaar.
 The music rights have been acquired by Zee Music Company.
 The first song "Teri Kamar Ko" was released on 21 June 2016.
 The song 'Lipstick Laga Ke' had become so much popular and was one of the top 20 songs of 2016.

 Release

 Online piracy issue

-On 5 July 2016, two weeks ahead of its nationwide release on 22 July 2016, a pirated copy of the film was reported to be shared online on various sites and was hosted on several peer-to-peer sharing websites like Kickass Torrents and The Pirate Bay.
+On 5 July 2016, two weeks ahead of its nationwide release on 22 July 2016, a pirated copy of the film was reported to be shared online on various sites and was hosted on several peer-to-peer sharing websites like KickassTorrents and The Pirate Bay.
 According to investigators, the leaked copy carried a watermark, implying that it was created from the sample copy sent by the producers to the CBFC for reviewing purposes.